Genivia Home Documentation

 Allocate and initialize a new soap context as a copy of the given soap context.

-This function allocates a new context and copies the state of the specified context except for the heap-allocated data managed by the specified context.
-After the copy the contexts do not share any data and can therefore be used by separate threads without requiring synchronization or mutex locking.
+This function allocates a new context and copies the state of the specified source context, except heap-allocated data managed by the specified source context, such as deserialized data.
+To delegate and move managed data from one context to another, use soap_delegate_deletion.
+Data is deleted with soap_destroy and soap_end in that order, then soap_free to delete the allocated context.
+After the copy the contexts do not share any data and can therefore be safely used by separate threads without requiring synchronization or mutex locking.

 Note